Anan51/TDTbot/wit_data/zones/reach/encounters/fork_in_the_road.md

 -------------
 tdt$fork_left

 You decide to play it safe and go towards the vegitation.
-(Do another encounter, -1 🔷)
+> CHOOSE ONE - __Intelligence Save__ 🎲 ≤ 12: get lost in the woods, do another encounter, and -2 🔷. __Constitution Check__ 🎲 ≥ 8 Power through the thistles and vines, otherwise lose 2 ❤️.

 -------------
 tdt$fork_right

 You head towards the bridge.
 You know its risky but you at least understand your risks.
-You carefully try to cross the bridge ( 🎲 ≤ 3: -2 ❤️ )
+You carefully try to cross the bridge
+> __Dexterity Save__ 🎲 ≤ 6: Slip and fall to the bone shards below -4 ❤️ )

 -------------
 tdt$fork_straight

 You were born of fire.
 You march straight through the outpost, fearlessly.
-(Double your current 🔷 next combat)
+> Double your current 🔷 next combat